che-incubator/workspace-data-sync/README.md

-## About Eclipse Che Workspace Data Sync
+## About Eclipse Che® Workspace Data Sync

 This tooling provides the ability to increase I/O performance for a developer workspaces.